A Laser Focus Provides a New Perspective on Athletic Facilities

 Laser-scanning is a tool that can add substantial value to architects and owners during renovation and design of existing athletic facilities.

-While laser-scanning is not new, design teams are increasing using new applications of this technology to generate precise data with the power to inform decision making through the design process.
+While laser-scanning is not new, design teams are increasingly using new applications of this technology to generate precise data with the power to inform decision making through the design process.
 The result for both design teams and clients is a greater degree of certainty in decision making.
 This provides an enhanced ability to complete college athletic facility renovations on schedule and within budget.

 When facility renovations or additions are being considered, having a laser scan available at the start of the process provides for certainty in the planning and budgeting process.
 And most critically, it has the proven potential to avoid the schedule or budget hiccups that might otherwise result from a lack of accurate information.